basilkjose/Flight-Ticket-Fare-prediction/README.md

 * Total_Stops: Total stops between the source and destination.
 * Additional_Info: Additional information about the flight
 * Price: The price of the ticket

+## Feature Engineering
+* Made Columns for Day and Month out of Date of Journey
+* Calculated the total flight duration